HardlyDifficult/Tutorials/Chapter6.md

 <details><summary>How</summary>

+Add sprites for lives:

- - Add an Empty GameObject as a child to the Canvas.
+ - Add an Empty GameObject as a child to the Canvas, named "Lives".
    - Add **HorizontalLayoutGroup**:
-     - Set the Spacing to 30.
+     - Spacing: 30
-     - Child Alignment: Upper Right.
+     - Child Alignment: Upper Right
-     - Uncheck Child Force Expand Width.
+     - Uncheck Child Force Expand Width
- - Add an Image to the Canvas as well, named "Life".
+ - Add an **Image** to the Canvas as well, named "Life".
    - Change the Source Image.
 We are using **spritesheet_jumper_62**.
    - Copy / paste Life so that there are 3.
- - Position the Lives GameObject under points.
+ - Position the Lives GameObject under the Points.

 <img src="http://i.imgur.com/yZXrKUG.png" width=150px />

+<br>Animate hiding the life sprite on death:

- - Create script Code/Components/UI/**LifeLine**:
+ - Create script Components/UI/**LifeLine**:

 ```csharp
 using System;